soundanalogous/Breakout/README.md

 - Safari mobile
 - Firefox mobile version 8 or higher
+- Chrome Beta (for Android 4.0 and higher)
 - See [Test Environment](https://github.com/soundanalogous/Breakout/wiki/Test-Environment) for list of tested phones and tablets